MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-ws-federation-settings-azure-ad.md

     > [!IMPORTANT]
     > Due to a recent update, the APP ID URI must be the auto-generated URI or a verified custom domain name.

-    1. To use the auto-generated URI, simply select **Save**.
-Note that you will need to [manually update the value](#update-app-id-uri-in-site-settings) in site settings after you configure settings using the studio.
+    1. To use the auto-generated URI, select **Save**.
+You'll need to [manually update the value](#update-app-id-uri-in-site-settings) in site settings after you configure settings using the studio.

-    1. If you are using a custom domain name, enter the portal URL as the **App ID URI**.
+    1. If you're using a custom domain name, enter the portal URL as the **App ID URI**.

         :::image type="content" source="media/authentication/custom-portal-url-for-appidURI.png" alt-text="Custom Portal URL as the application ID URI.":::